 - GET RAFFLE TICKETS!
 The amount of vendors, and the fact this race is sponsored by California OC and Surfski maker Huki, means you will have TONS of chances for epic raffle prizes.
 Including a OC1 each year for the grand price!!!

 Usually the weather is sunny and summer like.
-But for those times where a storm times itself or giant surf is pounding, expect both the long and short course to be run inside the confines of Mission Bay.
+But for those times where a storm times itself or giant surf is pounding, expect both the long and short course to possibly be run inside the confines of Mission Bay.

 Race Registration and Info: